 It is the district’s expectation that you will accept a minimum of two assignments every month or you may be removed from the active sub list.
 All call statistics will be considered before removing anyone from the sub list.
 Please notify Substitute Services if you are unable to meet this expectation.

-Do I need to stay at the school after the students are dismissed on early release days?
+Do I need to stay at the school after the students are dismissed on Early Release days?
+What about Learning Improvement Fridays?

-No, substitutes are done working after students have been released for the day and supervision duties are complete on Learning Improvement Fridays and Early Release Days.
+Yes.
+Substitutes are to remain at work, even after the students have been dismissed, until all supervision duties and work is completed.
+If they finish early, they are to check in with the office manager.

 What is the difference between Learning Improvement Fridays and Early Release Days?